Jiffy Corn Muffin Mix

 • Salt – To help balance out the flavors, we need just a touch of salt.
 I like to use fine sea salt.

-To make this mix into actual cornbread or cornbread muffins, you’ll need oil or butter and milk.
+Of course you can store this in the pantry for later use, but to make this mix into actual cornbread or a delicious muffin, you’ll need oil or butter and milk.
 Whole milk will give the richest and moistest results.
 Use a natural oil or a good quality butter.
 Bright yellow European butters will yield more golden muffins or bread (as pictured).

 overhead bowl of muffin mix